A Nightmare on Elm Street (franchise)

 The original film was released in 1984.
 A series of sequels produced by the independent film company New Line Cinema followed.
 New Line often attributes the growth of their company to the success of the Nightmare series.
 The film series as a whole has received mixed reviews by critics, but has been a financial success at the box office.
 When comparing the United States box office grosses of other American horror film series, A Nightmare on Elm Street is the third highest grossing series in adjusted US dollars.
 In 1988, a television series was produced with Freddy as the host.
 The pilot episode focused on the night Freddy was burned alive by the angry parents of the children he had killed, though the rest of the series featured episodes with independent plots.
 Twelve novels, separate from the adaptations of the films, and multiple comic book series were published featuring Freddy Krueger, as well as a crossover film featuring fellow horror icon Jason Voorhees from the Friday the 13th franchise.
-A remake of the 1984 film was released in 2010, while a reboot is in development.
+A remake of the 1984 film was released in 2010.

 Films

 Overview

 The original film, written and directed by Wes Craven and titled A Nightmare on Elm Street, was released in 1984.
 The story focuses on Freddy Krueger (Robert Englund) attacking Nancy Thompson (Heather Langenkamp) and her friends in their dreams, successfully killing all but Nancy, in fictional Springwood, Ohio.
-Krueger's back-story is revealed by Nancy's mother, Marge, who explains he was a child murderer.
+Krueger's backstory is revealed by Nancy's mother, Marge, who explains that he was a child murderer.
 The parents of Springwood killed Krueger after he was acquitted on a technicality.
 Nancy defeats Freddy by pulling him from the dream world and stripping him of his powers when she stops being afraid of him.

-Freddy returns to possesses the body of Jesse Walsh (Mark Patton), the new teenager living in Nancy Thompson's house, in 1985's A Nightmare on Elm Street 2: Freddy's Revenge.
+Freddy returns to possess the body of Jesse Walsh (Mark Patton), the new teenager living in Nancy Thompson's house, in 1985's A Nightmare on Elm Street 2: Freddy's Revenge.
 Jesse is temporarily saved by his girlfriend Lisa (Kim Myers), who helps him exorcise Krueger's spirit.

 Wes Craven returned to write A Nightmare on Elm Street 3: Dream Warriors, released in 1987.
 In the second sequel, Freddy is systematically killing the last of the Elm Street children.
-The few remaining children have been placed in Westin Hills Mental Institution, for allegedly attempting suicide.
+The few remaining children have been placed in the Westin Hills Mental Institution for allegedly attempting suicide.
 Nancy Thompson arrives at Westin Hills as a new intern, and realizes the children are being killed by Freddy.
 With the help of Dr. Neil Gordon (Craig Wasson), Nancy helps Kristen Parker (Patricia Arquette), Joey (Rodney Eastman), Taryn (Jennifer Rubin), Kincaid (Ken Sagoes), and Will (Ira Heiden) find their dream powers, so they can kill Freddy once and for all.
 Neil, unknowingly until the end, meets the spirit of Freddy's mother, Amanda Krueger (Nan Martin), who instructs him to bury Freddy's remains in hallowed ground in order to stop him for good.
 Neil completes his task, but not before Freddy kills Nancy.